I Wouldn’t Hurry Back to Monkey Mia, Western Australia

 It was blowing a gale when we arrived at our campsite in Denham, 30 minutes down the road from Monkey Mia.

-I mean so bad that the pole that holds up the canvas roof over the girl’s bed in the camper trailer snapped.
+It was so bad that the pole that holds up the canvas roof over the girl’s bed in the camper trailer snapped.
 The Jayco strikes again.

 people wearing beanies and looking at an animal in the ocean

 I think the wind scared away the dolphins too.
 But, crowd numbers were down so we had decent viewing opportunities.
-Feeding the dolphins at Monkey Mia can sometimes draw crowds of up to 700 strong.
-I just couldn’t imagine!

 They all hustle for space at the water’s edge to watch as the dolphins swim up and down with one eye up wondering what the hell all these legs and beady eyes are doing.